LanKuDot/game_modules/CircularScrollingList/README.md

 ## `ListBank` and `ListBox`

+*Related demo scene: 05-CustomContent*

-Scene version 5, the list supports custom content type.
+Since version 5, the list supports custom content type.
 Different type of `ListBank` and `ListBox` can be used in the different list.
 In this section mentions how to implement your own `ListBank` and `ListBox`.

 <img src="./ReadmeData~/custom_list_example.png" width=200px>